Ethiopia: Country Overview

 Economy and Currency

-Ethiopia has a strong emerging economy and GDP was expected to grow by 9% in 2011.
-Agriculture accounts for almost 45% of GDP and 85% of total employment.
+Ethiopia has a strong emerging economy with Agriculture accounting for almost 45% of GDP and 85% of total employment.
 Coffee, hides, oilseeds, beeswax and sugarcane are the main exports.

 The Ethiopian currency is the Birr (ETB) and it is divided into 100 cents.